newey499/qiptables/README.md

 ***************************************************************************/

-A QT based project to enable switching of iptables firewall sets.
+A QT based project to enable switching of iptables firewall rule sets.

-Developed using QT 4.8
+Developed using QT 4.8.1